logo

 Chapter 1 Summary: “Hal and Me”

 Chapter 1 begins with a description of the supercomputer HAL’s death scene in Stanley Kubrick’s 2001: A Space Odyssey.
 Carr compares how HAL could feel its mind changing to how Carr has noticed his own mind changing over the course of his lifetime: “Over the last few years I’ve had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry” (5).
 Carr notes that his memory and focus have both been affected by his increasing use of the Internet.
+He isn’t the only person to notice these changes; Carr quotes bloggers, doctoral students, university professors, and communications professionals who all claim that their thinking has become more scattered, their reading shallower, and their need for quickly changing stimuli more powerful the more they rely on the Internet.

 blurred text